pmwkaa/sophia/documentation/admin/compaction.md

 Compaction
 ----------

-Sophia Scheduler is responsible for planning all background tasks.
+Sophia scheduler is responsible for planning all background tasks.

-The schedule handles following tasks: garbage collection, node compaction, log ration, and so on.
+The schedule handles following tasks: garbage collection, node compaction, expire, log ration, and so on.

 Sophia has multi-thread scallable compaction.
 Number of active background workers (threads) can be set using **scheduler.threads** variable.